Dovyski/payload-info-action/README.md

 # Payload Info

-This action extracts info from the webhook payload object in Github Actions using the `jq` tool.
-If also provides the name of the branch this workflow is running on and if it is a pull request or not.
+This action extracts info from the webhook payload object in Github Actions using filters based on the `jq` tool.
+It also provides the name of the branch this workflow is running on and if it is a pull request or not.

 Check out the [`.github/workflows/main.yml`](https://github.com/Dovyski/payload-info-action/blob/master/.github/workflows/main.yml) file to see this action working.